Discovery Plus™ Screening: Cell Permeability (Caco-2 and MKDCKII) Assay

-Our Approach to In Vitro Permeability Screening
+Our Approach to In Vitro Cell Permeability Studies

 - Incubations performed in 24-well transwell plates